Toflamus/Toflamus.github.io/_posts/2024-06-07-settingupenv.md

 title:  Setting up python environment
 date: 2024-06-07 9:00:00
 description: How to set up VScode with git and build an envrionment with anoaconda
-tags: setup
+tags: setupenv
-categories: setup
+categories: setupenv

-bibliography: 2024-05-13-ff_mt.bib

 toc:
   - name: Installation and setup of VScode
   - name: Get your git
   - name: Conda & anaconda
+  - name: Connect remotely to server
 ---

 ## Installation and setup of VScode